alexfernandez/loadtest/README.md

 ## Changes in Version 1.0

-Option parsing has been improved; no longer is a `true` needed after certain options.
+* Option parsing has been improved; no longer is a `true` needed after certain options.
-Also, requests per second specified with `--rps`
+* Requests per second specified with `--rps` are now total rps, instead of multiplied by concurrency.
+* Option `--agent` has been deprecated in favor of `--keepalive`.

 ## Installation